This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Made with 5 ingredients

-Chickpea flour is the wonder ingredient that makes this pancake possible.
-It delivers the custardy texture (as well as protein and fiber), replacing both eggs and dairy.
-The remaining 4 ingredients include coconut milk, maple syrup, vanilla and blueberries.
-You will also need a smidge of salt and some water.
+• Chickpea flour: this is the wonder ingredient that makes this pancake possible.
+It delivers a firm yet custardy texture (as well as protein and fiber), replacing both eggs and dairy.

 Instead of Oil, Use Full-Fat Coconut Milk